Compliance in Teams - Implications of Joint Decisions and Shared Consequences

 Date Written: May 24, 2018

-Keywords: Compliance, lying, group decision, joint liability, audit, communication, laboratory experiment
+Keywords: Compliance, lying, team decision, shared liability, audit, communication, laboratory experiment

 JEL Classification: C92, D91, K42